 Now you can log in with your Username and Password that you set up earlier.
 You can play around with Mint now, even use the Internet, without having to install it on your physical computer.
 Great, isn’t it?
 You can go ahead and maximize the VirtualBox Window or even run Mint in Fullscreen mode to have a real Linux experience.
 Simply click on View -> Full-Screen Mode.

 I really like Linux Mint from a SysAdmin point of view.
 It’s the closest thing to Windows 10 that I know of, and really good for beginners who are interested in giving Linux a try.

-If you are Windows user and try Mint for the first time, let me know about your experience in the comments below!
+If you are a Windows user and are trying Mint for the first time, let me know about your experience in the comments below!